Nordix/go-redfish/client/README.md

-# Go API client for openapi
+# Go API client for client

 Partial Redfish OAPI specification for a limited client